mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 #> [1] FALSE
 ```

 This results suggests that our Roman Road data is not planar.
-We can plot the data to evaluate this and do see crossed edges that could not be repositioned.
+We can plot the data to evaluate this and do see crossed edges that could not be re-positioned.

 ```r